ADA Compliant Web Design

-However, an ADA-compliant website ensures all your customers can access your services and saves you thousands of dollars in potential lawsuits.
+However, an ADA-compliant website ensures all your customers can access your services.
+As well as save thousands of dollars in potential lawsuits.

 Common Questions About ADA

-The short answer is yes, your website is considered a public accommodation by some.
-Therefore, it is required to meet some standards of ADA compliance.
+The short answer is yes, your website is a public accommodation by some.
+Therefore, required to meet some standards of ADA compliance.

 ADA lawsuits concerning web accessibility have increased 177% since 2018 as more and more businesses land in civil court.
-However, the question remains and is debated, “do all websites have to be ADA compliant?”
+However, the question remains debated, “do all websites have to be ADA compliant?”

 Imagine you are visually impaired or hard of hearing and can’t use a website to book a doctor appointment or apply to a university.
 It’s important to note, ADA compliance is not just for those with permanent disabilities.
 For example, someone who has had surgery, rendering them temporarily disabled throughout recovery, must also be reasonably accommodated.